waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### marketplace_remote.notification_about_project_details_update

-A notification about project details update.
-The recipients the user who requested project details update and the user that reviewed it.
+Notifies users about a completed project update request, detailing the changes.

 #### Templates